x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-insights/alert-policy-and-its-configuration.md

 - Slow mailflow rules
 - New domains being forwarded emails

 The procedure to edit an alert policy is the same for all types of **custom** policies.
-For information on how to edit a custom policy, see [Editing a custom policy](#editing-a-custom-policy)
+For information on how to edit a custom policy, see [Edit custom policy](#edit-custom-policy).

 **Of system policies**